Zapak69/FoxClient/README.md

 ### 💡 Notes

-- Want to customize the modpack?
+- Want to customize FoxClient?
 Just drop your `.jar` mods into the `mods` folder!
 - Config files are located in `config` folder for advanced tweaking.
 - To acess these folders press `WIN` button and type `FoxClient Local Files` or in `.minecraft` folder
 - Get ZIPP´S config file optimized for best CPVP Experience on our DISCORD - [discord.gg/crystalcommunity](https://discord.gg/crystalcommunity)